 Bonus: Even More Fun for Fall Visits

-During the fall season there are many opportunities for picking apples, drinking apple cider, eating apple cider donuts and of course buying pumpkins in and around Madison.
+During the fall season there are many opportunities for picking apples, drinking apple cider, eating apple cider donuts and of course visiting pumpkin patches.
 Our pick though is Eugster’s Farm Market, which is only a 20 minute drive from Madison.
 This cute farm has opportunities for picking apples, feeding baby goats and sheep milk from a bottle, getting lost in a corn maze and so much more.
 If you are in town during the fall, this is a must visit.
 If you visit on the weekend, there is even more fun with hay cart rides, games and shows.
 There is so much to do in Wisconsin in the Fall, you will never be bored!

 Where to Stay in Madison with Kids